zonemaster/zonemaster/docs/specifications/test-types/undelegated-test.md

 in public DNS.

 Information that is part of the delegation must be provided with the initiation of the test.
-That includes the following information:
+That following information is used for the undelegated test:

 * Domain (zone) to be tested.
+Mandatory information.

 * NS records.
 No NS records may be looked up before the test starts, the complete RR set must be provided.
+Mandatory information.

 * Glue records.
-Name server names (RDATA of the NS records) that belong to the delegated zone or below must be provided.
+The IP addresses of the name server names that belong to the delegated zone or below must be provided.
 They must not be looked up before the test starts.
+If not provided or only partly provided, the information will be treated as an incomplete delegation.

 * DS records.
 If no DS records are provided, then it is assumed that there are no DS records for the zone.
 They must not be looked up.